-- Do not operate a damaged, leaking, improperly adjusted, or incompletely assembled breaker. - Do not modify the breaker in any manner. - Use only tool bits supplied by Stanley Hydraulic Tools.
-Use of tool bits supplied by another manufacturer may damage the breaker and will void the warranty. - To avoid personal injury or equipment damage, all breaker repair, maintenance and service must only be performed by authorized and properly trained personnel. - If you do not understand how to safely operate your breaker, contact an authorized Stanley Dealer for assistance. - Keep this manual with the breaker. - Do not operate this equipment if you are taking medication which may affect your mental judgement or physical performance. - Do not operate this equipment if you are under the influence of drugs or alcohol.
+- Stop the engine before attempting to make any repairs, adjustments or servicing to either the carrier or the breaker. - Do not operate the tool at oil temperatures above 190 °F/88 °C. Operation at higher temperatures can damage the internal components of the breaker and carrier and will result in reduced breaker performance. - Do not operate a damaged, leaking, improperly adjusted or incompletely assembled breaker. - Do not modify the breaker in any manner. - Use only tool bits supplied by STANLEY.
+Use of tool bits supplied by another manufacturer may damage the breaker and will void the warranty. - To avoid personal injury or equipment damage, all breaker repair, maintenance and service must only be performed by authorized and properly trained personnel. - If you do not understand how to safely operate your breaker, contact an authorized STANLEY dealer for assistance. - Keep this manual with the breaker. - Do not operate this equipment if you are taking medication which may affect your mental judgement or physical performance. - Do not operate this equipment if you are under the influence of drugs or alcohol.

-TOOL SICKERS & TAGS
+TOOL STICKERS & TAGS